David Goodwillie turns out for Radcliffe in Northern Premier League

-Goodwillie, who has signed for the club in the seventh tier of English football on a short-term deal, was ruled to be a rapist in a civil case in 2017, six years after being initially charged
+Goodwillie, who has signed for the club in the seventh tier of English football on a short-term deal, was ruled to be a rapist in a civil case in 2017, six years after being initially charged; the 33-year-old scores a hat-trick in a 4-2 victory over Belper Town

 David Goodwillie appeared for Radcliffe FC in the Northern Premier League on Tuesday night, despite the club not previously announcing his signature or arrival.